 Afena will manage the alternative payday lending program and use their specific lending knowledge to develop the loan terms and under-writing criteria, as well as designate a certified loan officer as a program ambassador.
 This staff member will be primarily responsible for meeting families where they are, such as schools, workplaces, local nonprofits, etc., and removing barriers to accessing the program.
 The program will also include financial coaching for all loan recipients.
 As the loans are paid back, Afena will be able to re-invest the available funding to assist even more families in need.

 “It is the philosophy of Afena Federal Credit Union to work with our members to improve their financial health”, said Karen Madry, President/CEO of Afena.
 “In other words, our focus is not on making loans, but putting our members in a better financial position.”

 Afena Federal Credit Union is Grant County’s only Community Development Financial Institution (CDFI).
 CDFIs work to empower low-income and underserved people and communities to enter the financial mainstream.
 This certification is a designation given by the CDFI Fund of the U.S. Department of the Treasury to specialized organizations that provide financial services in low-income communities and to people who lack access to financing.

-The alternative payday lending program will launch later this month.
-If you are interested in learning more about the program, contact Afena Federal Credit Union at 765-664-8089 or the Community Foundation at 765-662-0065.
+If you are interested in learning more about a Bridge the Gap Loan, visit www.afenafcu.org or contact Afena Federal Credit Union at 765-664-8089 or the Community Foundation at 765-662-0065.